-The appearance of Webix charts if fully configurable.
-Using CSS, you can get any desirable look to be sure that it matches the design of your application.
-You can set the height, width, color, orientation and many other parameters.
-Using style presets you can allow users to change the chart’s appearance on-the-fly.
+The appearance of Webix charts is fully configurable.
+Using CSS, you can get any desired look to be sure that it matches the design of your application.
+You can set the height, width, color, orientation, and many other parameters.
+With style presets, users can change the chart’s appearance on-the-fly.
 You can also change the chart’s legend and scale the way you want.
-By default, X and Y axes are formed automatically according to the used data set.
+By default, X and Y axes are formed automatically according to the user data set.
 But you can change that behavior by creating a template for text label of each axis.

 CDMNext.
 A Web Application for Leading Economic Indicators Analysis